jschaub30/viz_workload/scripts/available-measurements.md

 ##sys-summary
 This measurement is enabled by default.

-Summarizes system behavior in 4 charts
+Summarizes system behavior in 4 charts:

 1. System CPU [%]
 2. System memory usage
 3. System IO usage